XW-HKU/FlightPlot-XW/README.md

  - Track export in KML and GPS format
  - Saving plot as image

-Binaries for Linux, Mac OS, Windows can be found on [project homepage](https://pixhawk.org/dev/flightplot#download).
+Binaries for Linux, Mac OS, Windows can be found on the [project homepage](https://github.com/PX4/FlightPlot/releases).

 Building from source
 --------------------